-- The MMU recommends that all capacity imports have firm transmission to the PJM border acquired prior to offering in an RPM auction.
-(Priority: High.
-First reported 2014.
-Status: Adopted 2015.) - The MMU recommends that all capacity imports be required to be pseudo tied prior to the relevant Delivery Year in order to ensure that imports are as close to full substitutes for internal, physical capacity resources as possible.
-(Priority: High.
-First reported 2014.
-Status: Adopted 2015.) - The MMU recommends that all resources importing capacity into PJM accept a must offer requirement.
-(Priority: High.
-First reported 2014.
-Status: Adopted 2015.) - The MMU recommends that Generation Capacity Resources be paid on the basis of whether they produce energy when called upon during any of the hours defined as critical.
+- Medium.
+First reported 2009.
+Status: Not adopted.
+Pending before FERC.) - The Market Monitor recommends that retroactive replacement transactions associated with a failure to perform during a PAH not be allowed and that, more generally, retroactive replacement capacity transactions not be permitted.
+(Priority: Medium.
+First reported 2016.
+Status: Not adopted.) - The MMU recommends that Generation Capacity Resources be paid on the basis of whether they produce energy when called upon during any of the hours defined as critical.
 One hundred percent of capacity market revenue should be at risk rather than only fifty percent.
 (Priority: High.
 First reported 2012.
 Status: Adopted 2015.) - The MMU recommends that PJM eliminate all OMC outages from the calculation of forced outage rates used for any purpose in the PJM Capacity Market.
 (Priority: Medium.
 First reported 2013.
-Status: Adopted 2015.) - The MMU recommends that PJM eliminate the broad exception related to lack of gas during the winter period for single-fuel, natural gas-fired units.18 (Priority: Medium.
+Status: Adopted 2015.) - The MMU recommends that PJM eliminate the broad exception related to lack of gas during the winter period for single-fuel, natural gas-fired units.
+(Priority: Medium.
 First reported 2013.
-Status: Adopted 2015.)
+Status: Adopted 2015.) - The MMU recommends that there be an explicit requirement that capacity resource offers in the Day-Ahead Energy Market be competitive, where competitive is defined to be the short run marginal cost of the units.
+(Priority: Low.
+First reported 2013.
+Status: Not adopted.)